 Drag.
 Politics.
-Cosplay.
+Social Media.
 Bears.
 Sex.
 Identity.
-The cultural forces at play today have created the perfect storm for a gay art EXPLOSION!!
+The cultural forces at play in the world today have led to a massive gay art explosion.

 Which is a great thing!

 These are paradoxical times.
 Progress and change is happening, but not necessarily at an even pace around the world.
-Yet we’re also more connected and in many ways, living closer to one another than at any other point in human history.
+We’re also more connected and in many ways, living closer to one another than at any other point in human history.

 Here I am, a gay dude living in semi-rural Australia, and for the first time in my life, I’m seeing the works of some incredibly amazingly talented gay artists, most of who live on the other side of the planet.
 If it weren’t for social media, I probably wouldn’t have come across their work.

-I’m writing this article to share with you just some of the amazing gay art I’ve stumbled upon on Instagram.
-The keyword in that previous sentence is “some”, as I’m sure for every artist I include, there are plenty more I’m omitting.
+I’m writing this article to share with you just some of the amazing gay art I’ve stumbled upon.
+The keyword in that previous sentence is “some”, as I’m sure for every amazing gay artist I include, there are plenty more I’m omitting.

 This isn’t done on purpose.
 It just wouldn’t be possible to profile all the incredible gay artists producing great work at the moment.
 These artists just happen to be the ones that I have come across, and whose work I love.